asmaloney/gactar/README.md

    end...
    ```

-   Instead, by adding validation, we can produce a much better message:
+   Instead, by adding validation, gactar produces a much better message:

    ```
    field 'resutl' does not exist in match buffer 'goal' in production 'initialRetrieve' (line 57)